Solomon Grundy (character): Post-Crisis

 Grundy hides out for a time in the Arrowcave, the long-abandoned former headquarters of Green Arrow.
-While searching for artifacts of his former life, Oliver and his former ward, Roy "Arsenal" Harper, stumble onto Grundy's new hideout.
+While searching for artifacts of his former life, Oliver and his former ward, Roy Harper / Arsenal, stumble onto Grundy's new hideout.
 The story, accurately and humorously entitled "Grundy No Like Arrows in the Face!", is found in Green Arrow (vol. 3) #18.
 Green Arrow notes that this version seems much more violent, and manages to kill him by choking him with the string to his broken bow (despite the fact that Grundy does not have a heartbeat, functional veins, or need to breathe).
 In Green Arrow (vol. 3) #53, "Solomon's Revenge", Green Arrow helps Dr. Chrissie Cavendish, a S.T.A.R.
 Labs employee, who claims she is the great-great-granddaughter of the man the monster spawned from, to find and cure him.
 Her cure warps her into a monster much worse than Grundy.
 Green Arrow subdues the new monster, and leaves Grundy be.
 It is not known if Grundy is still using this building.

 In the first issue of Grant Morrison's Seven Soldiers of Victory, Issue #0 of the same name, one of the Seven Unknown Men of Slaughter Swamp recounts the death of the miserly pedophile, Cyrus Gold, killed at the hands of an enraged mob, but also mentions that Gold could just as easily have been the innocent victim of a misunderstanding, as Slaughter Swamp is a point in space where time means nothing.
 In the final issue, the same Unknown Man punishes another of his group – the Eighth Man, Zor – by dressing him in Cyrus Gold's clothing and leaving him for the mob to find, implying that Zor – an extremely vain character, notable for attempting several times to overthrow the Universe and for having defeated The Spectre – would later become the first Solomon Grundy.

-Grundy is manipulated by Gorilla Grodd via mind control into attacking Batman and Superman for President Luthor for the bounty of one billion dollars in Superman/Batman.
+Grundy is manipulated by Gorilla Grodd via mind control into attacking Batman and Superman for Lex Luthor for the bounty of one billion dollars in Superman/Batman.
 Batman is able to stop Grundy.

 While no specifics are given during the "Infinite Crisis" storyline, Solomon Grundy is also coerced into joining the Secret Society of Super Villains.
 He participates in the final strike against the Secret Six.
-Ragdoll II encounters Grundy in a doorway.
-Ragdoll's scarred face relates to Grundy, and Grundy goes on to turn against the Secret Society.
+Rag Doll encounters Grundy in a doorway.
+Rag Doll's scarred face relates to Grundy, and Grundy goes on to turn against the Secret Society.
 The aftermath of that battle is inconclusive, but Grundy evidently survives, as he was last seen in a murky swamp in JSA Classified.
 In it, he is convinced by Icicle to help Wizard, who is in trouble.